HangfireIO/Hangfire.Documentation/background-methods/using-batches.rst

 Batch Modification
 ------------------

 This is another interesting feature available from version 2.0 that allows you to **modify existing batches** by attaching new background jobs and child batches to them.
 You can add background jobs in any states, as well as nested batches.
-If a modified batch has already been finished, it will be move to the *started* state back.
+If a modified batch has already been finished, it will be moved back to the *started* state.

 .. code-block:: c#